wasmvision/wasmvision/README.md

 For information on how to obtain development builds, or work on development for wasmVision itself, please see [DEVELOPMENT.md](./DEVELOPMENT.md)

+## Processors

+wasmVision processing modules are WebAssembly guest modules that support the [wasmCV interface](https://github.com/wasmvision/wasmcv).

+See the [processors directory](./processors/) for some pre-compiled processors you can try out right away.

+These processing modules can be written in Go, Rust, or the C programming language.

 ## How it works

 ```mermaid